Pan American Bank

-Pan American Bank & Trust is a U.S. Federal Deposit Insurance Corporation-insured, privately held bank based in Melrose Park, Illinois with $316 million in assets and $288 million in deposits.
+Pan American Bank & Trust is a U.S. privately held community bank based in Melrose Park, Illinois.

+The bank is insured by the Federal Deposit Insurance Corporation and as of 2019 it had $316 million in assets and $288 million in deposits.
 The bank is wholly owned by American Bancorp of Illinois, Inc., a bank holding company duly registered with the Federal Reserve System.
 It has six offices in and around Chicago, IL: Melrose Park, Bellwood, Bloomingdale, Palatine, Little Village and Sauganash in Chicago.

 The bank is a full service community bank offering deposit and loan services to the communities it serves.
-According to the FDIC, in CRA Evaluations released on January 1, 2013 and March 1, 2007, the bank has done an “outstanding” job of meeting the credit needs of its communities, a recognition received by less than 7% of the nation's banks in 2014.
+According to the FDIC, in CRA Evaluations released on January 1, 2013, and March 1, 2007, the bank has done an “outstanding” job of meeting the credit needs of its communities, a recognition received by less than 7% of the nation's banks in 2014.
 The evaluation by the FDIC was based on the bank's record of lending to small businesses and providing home mortgages and took into consideration the bank's record of lending in low and moderate income areas and loans to persons of low and moderate income.